-The plan took shape quickly.
+The plan took shape quickly with the help of Boston Conservatory faculty.
 In April, we challenged students at the conservatory to take that sting and base a theme on it that could be adapted for many groups of instruments - from a solo piano to a full orchestra, and everything in between.

 After a couple of months of students writing and fine-tuning their submissions, and a couple of rounds of voting, there was a clear winner: the theme written by Paul Fake.